 To protect the new settlement from hostile Indians, Fort Henry was built in June 1774.

-Able to walk to the cabin because the Native and British forces where so dumbfounded, they ceased firing, she was not so lucky returning to the fort.
+Able to walk to the cabin because the Native and British forces were so dumbfounded, they ceased firing, but she was not so lucky returning to the fort.

 They opened fire on her.